Your Credit Union decided to partner with a Car Buying Service. So…which one?

 Let’s begin with cost.

-When coupled with staff training, targeted messaging, and prominent marketing, the no-cost car buying services help you grow lending volume.
+No matter which you choose, staff training, targeted messaging, and prominent marketing are necessary to help grow lending volume.

 How does the car buying service show pricing?
 For new cars, most will display the Manufacturer’s Suggested Retail Price (MSRP) and some systems also show Invoice Price.